Argentine Studies Program Funding Guidelines

 The call for proposals will be circulated twice per year (during summer and late fall), and the deadline to submit proposals will be during the first week of classes in both the fall and spring semesters.
 Allocation of funds will be confirmed in early fall and early spring to allow sufficient time for travel arrangements if needed.

 Criteria for Proposals

 - Proposals should have a length of 750–1,000 words and should justify how the activities support scholarly work that strengthens Argentine studies at UT.
 In addition, proposals should specify how the funded activity will contribute to ongoing efforts on the topic (e.g., grant proposal, ongoing research, course development, etc.).

 - Proposals should include a budget and confirmation of supplementary funds from other UT units.

 - Proposals may be submitted by:

-- a currently enrolled UT graduate student in conjunction with a faculty affiliate;
+- a currently enrolled UT graduate student, with a letter of support from a LLILAS faculty member.

 In any given year, the proposals selected should reflect the disciplinary, methodological, and topical diversity of faculty expertise.